AltBeacon/android-beacon-library/README.md

 ## Supported Platforms

-This library requires Android 4.3 (SDK version 18), because that is earliest SDK that supports low energy bluetooth.
+This library requires Android 4.3 (SDK version 18), because that is earliest SDK that supports low energy Bluetooth.
 The mobile device must also have a low energy Bluetooth chipset, sometimes called BLE or Bluetooth 4.0.
 As of September 2013, Android devices known to have BLE include: Samsung Galaxy S3/S4, Samsung Galaxy Note II, HTC One, Nexus 7 2013 edition, Nexus 4, HTC Butterfly, Droid DNA